-From the waters to the mountaintops, explore Acadia National Park on this multi-sport, wildlife focused adventure.
+From the rocky coastal waters to stunning mountaintops, explore Acadia National Park on this multi-sport, wildlife focused adventure.

 Medically-trained, naturalist guides

 Coastal kayaking tour

 Gratuity for your guide

 Meals on the road or in town (see itinerary)

 Acadia National Park boasts some of the most beautiful landscapes in the northeastern United States.
 Encompassing rocky ocean coast, dense wooded trails, and open mountain peaks, the park is home to unique wildlife and has no shortage of activities for intrepid explorers to enjoy.
 Join us as we hike, cruise, and paddle our way through Maine’s coastal crown jewel.

 June in Maine is typically quite mild.
 Daytime temperatures usually peak around the mid 70s with nighttime lows dropping to the low 50s.
 It can be quite breezy and cool on the water so be prepared for chillier temperatures on days when we go out on boats.
 Rain can be expected but most days are either overcast and dry or sunny.

 Good Trippers can be any age but most of our travelers are in their 30s – 50s.